FlyingChickens64/DOOM/README.md

 linuxxdoom will be in the linux directory, it requires a wad to run and must be named doom.wad (case sensitive) Right now it requires an 8 bit display.
 Try to find instructions on google.
 (Or hopefully I'll find a way to make it work without)

+If you want an actual working version based off of SDL go to github.com/aserebryakov/sdl_doom

 ## Original README:

 Here it is, at long last.
 The DOOM source code is released for your